kailash-manasarovar/statement/docs/timeline/2022/november.md

 - He says his name is Vidal.
 - In the Generalitat Valenciana systems, his name was/is Vidal Sastre Sanchez Hornero, although I was told by a government official that this person doesn't exist!

-!!! tip "The cover up continues"
+!!! tip "The cover up continues in late 2024"
-    - In October 2024, a Spanish government official approaches me and wants to know what's going on.
+    - In October 2024, a Spanish government official approaches me, [Paloma](../2024/october.md#madrid-and-paloma), and wants to know what's going on.
     - She can hardly hide her disgust with me, I assume it's because I told her about the sexual abuse I suffered as a child.
     - And, even though she tells me she is going to help me, it is very clear she is not on my side.
-    - A few weeks later, she tells us there's no record of Vidal Sastre Sanchez Hornero in the Generalitat systems.
+    - A few weeks later, she tells us there's no record of [Vidal Sastre Sanchez Hornero](../../crimes/protagonists.md#vidal-sastre-sanchez-hornero) in the Generalitat systems.
     - Ironically, she also tells me I must have a written timeline of data as my story is just a chaos.
     - It is on her advice I start writing this statement in November 2024.